aau-claaudia/hpc/docs/ai-lab/getting-started/before-you-begin.md

 - For Windows users, use Windows PowerShell to follow our docs effectively.
 Alternatively, try installing [OpenSSH](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui) or a [Linux subsystem](https://learn.microsoft.com/en-us/windows/wsl/setup/environment)

 !!! info "Please review our [Terms and Conditions](/assets/terms-and-conditions-ai-lab.pdf), especially noting the following points:"
+      - **Each year, on August 1st, all students will lose access to AI-LAB**.
+To regain access, students must reapply.
+Files will remain available as long as the student reapplies before the end of the year.
+However, if no application is submitted by December 31st, all files will be permanently deleted from AI-LAB.
       - AI-LAB is not intended for working with confidential or sensitive data
-      - On August 1st of each year, all student data and user information will be automatically deleted from the AI-LAB platform if you haven't [applied for extension](../help-and-resources/guidelines.md)
       - Job durations are limited to a maximum of 12 hours

 <hr>